Mazlan loves sharing ideas to improve home living and live sustainably.

 Furniture arrangement that provides clear boundaries, such as a square conference table in which each person has a side, may help create a more positive impression with visitors than sitting at a round table or at a couch.

 If your goal is to maximize the impression of friendliness and openness, a less formal arrangement such as at a small conference table is a good bet whether meeting with a man or woman.
-A square desk is better than a round desk, and sitting behind a desk is better than sitting at a sofa.
+A square desk is better than a round desk, and sitting behind a desk is better than sitting on a sofa.

-You can explore some of the effects of furniture arrangement on your own behavior and on others' response to you by rearranging the furniture to create a barrier between yourself and your visitors.
+You can explore some of the effects of furniture arrangement on your own behavior and on others' responses to you by rearranging the furniture to create a barrier between yourself and your visitors.
 What differences do you notice in their behavior or your own?